otniel-tamini/Projet-Microservices-pour-Apprentissage-Kubernetes/README.md

-# 🚀 Projet Microservices pour Apprentissage Kubernetes
+# 🚀 Microservices Project for Kubernetes Learning

-Ce projet contient 4 microservices prêts pour le déploiement sur Kubernetes.
-Il est conçu pour apprendre les concepts de base de Kubernetes à travers un exemple pratique.
+This project contains 4 microservices ready for Kubernetes deployment.
+It's designed to learn basic Kubernetes concepts through a practical example.

 ## 📋 Architecture